We’re Available to Help

 Call (432) 333-6169 for Emergency Dental Care

 If you’re in pain or part of your mouth is damaged, Dr. Rangel and our team are here for you.
-We can get you into our office the very day you call us, so don’t hesitate.
+We can get you into our office for emergency dentistry the same day you call us, so don’t hesitate.

 Frequently Asked Questions

 A dental emergency can qualify as anything accidental or that requires immediate care.
 A chipped or broken tooth, lost filling or crown, an infection, or broken denture or dental implant are all examples of emergency dentistry.